avinash1612/OpenLane-PhysicalDesign-Sky130nm/README.md

 ## Engineering Change of Order
 Any deviation (typically going to a previous step or to the initial step) to meet some design specifications (generally timing) is called ECO.
 Any such change at a particular level will have consequences in upcoming (and/or previous) previous stages of the flow.
 It is important for a PD engineer to ensure that all files are updated based on ECO performed.

 I have had to change few synthesis parameters and strategies in tcl script to meet timing.
-This caused a chnage in netlist and there-by, I had to re-run all the commands in the flow.
+This caused a change in netlist and there-by, I had to re-run all the commands in the flow.
 Negative slack is never allowed.
 Positive slack within 10% of the clock period is the worst case allowed depending upon the design.

 ## GDSII generation: